Tag: Easter

 Psalm 133; Daniel 2:24–49; John 12:44–50

-One of the gifts of being human is .
+One of the gifts of being is speech.
 One of the curses of being human is speech.

-Perhaps the whole reason for the King of Babylon’s test of all the magi and wise men was that they all talked too much.
+Perhaps the whole reason for the King of Babylon’s test of all the and wise men was that they all talked too much.
 Perhaps (as many paid consultants today) they were more than happy to share all their words (with some being wise, maybe) with the king.
 Perhaps the king was done with all the words and just wanted an answer.

 Of course, his demand for the wise men and magi to know the dream without being told it was pretty harsh.
-Yet, perhaps the desire to no longer having to listen to empty words created the opportunity to words of weight.
-Daniel spoke God’s word to the King of Babylon.
+Yet, perhaps the desire to no longer having to listen to empty words created the opportunity to hear words of weight.
+Daniel spoke God’s to the King of Babylon.
 By faithfully delivering God’s word to the King of Babylon, Daniel was obedient.
-Daniel also used the human of speech as a vector of and blessing.
+Daniel also used the human of speech as a vector of grace and blessing.
 This doesn’t mean that it would be listened to, or that it would be transformative in any long-term way.
 That wasn’t Daniel’s responsibility.

-What is interesting is how Jesus says all this is really just a result of God’s commanded speech, which is eternal life.
+What is interesting is how Jesus says all this is really just a result of God’s commanded speech, which is eternal .

 Eternal life.
 Jesus’ speaking was eternal life.